Particle scattering in a sonic analogue of special relativity: Phonon scattering kinematics

-As we have discussed previously, the kinematic description of phonon scattering from external particles in the co-moving in-universe-observer frame is \textit{not} simply given by taking the laboratory frame description and setting ${\beta_\init}=0$.
-The observers' geometric measurements constitute a Lorentz-covariant object ($X^\mu$) but the energy and momentum of the external particle \textit{cannot} be collected into a sonically Lorentz-covariant object.
+As we have discussed previously, the kinematic description of phonon scattering from external particles in the comoving in-universe observer frame is \textit{not} simply given by taking the laboratory frame description and setting ${\beta_\init}=0$.
+The observers' geometric measurements constitute a Lorentz-covariant object ($X^\mu$), but the energy and momentum of the external particle \textit{cannot} be collected into a sonically Lorentz-covariant object.
 As a result of this mismatch in symmetry groups between the dynamically relevant physical quantities (energy and momentum) and the reference frames of observers, the kinematic description of phonon scattering from external particles is \textit{not} Lorentz covariant.
-We take then the approach that we discussed in Section~\ref{Sec:Paper_Strategy} (and which we previously applied to the kinematics for phonon scattering from internal particles in subsection~\ref{Subsec:InternalParticleComoving}) and use the relations given by Eqs.~\eqref{Eq:Transformation for initial frequency}--\eqref{Eq:TransformationOneMinusCosTheta} to replace the value of all laboratory frame quantities with their co-moving in-universe-observer frame values.
+We take then the approach that we discussed in Sec.~\ref{Sec:Paper_Strategy} (and which we previously applied to the kinematics for phonon scattering from internal particles in Sec.~\ref{Subsec:InternalParticleComoving}) and use the relations given by Eqs.~\eqref{Eq:Transformation for initial frequency}--\eqref{Eq:TransformationOneMinusCosTheta} to replace the value of all laboratory frame quantities with their comoving in-universe observer frame values.

-Substituting these formulas into Eq.~\eqref{Eq:FinalPhononEnergy}, some basic algebraic manipulations lead to the following description of phonon scattering from external particles in the co-moving in-universe-observer frame:
+Substituting these formulas into Eq.~\eqref{Eq:FinalPhononEnergy}, some basic algebraic manipulations lead to the following description of phonon scattering from external particles in the comoving in-universe observer frame:

 where